Dual Spal Intercooler Fans.

 radiator mounting kit (over priced zip ties)

-black/red wire, a good size for the power, maybe a 12 gauge, and smaller gauge for switch.
+black/red wire, a good size for the power, maybe a 12 gauge, and smaller gauge

 various male/female blade crimp connectors